 Lizzo facing new lawsuit from former employee alleging harassment, discrimination

 Lizzo is facing another lawsuit from a former employee who alleges that the entertainer condoned a hostile work environment in which staff were subjected to harassment, discrimination and bullying.
-Asha Daniels, a wardrobe designer who worked on Lizzo's tour earlier this year, filed the new complaint in Los Angeles Superior Court on Thursday, the same day Lizzo was expected to receive the Quincy Jones Humanitarian Award from the Black Music Action Coalition.
+Asha Daniels, a wardrobe designer who worked on Lizzo's tour earlier this year, filed the new complaint Thursday in Los Angeles Superior Court.
+On Thursday evening, Lizzo received the Quincy Jones Humanitarian Award from the Black Music Action Coalition, CBS News partner site ET reports.

 Identified in the court filing as a professional clothing designer, Daniels said she was contacted in January 2023 by Nomura, who asked her to join Lizzo's 2023 tour.
 She was tasked with altering and repairing clothing for the tour's dancers, which she had designed in 2022, according to the lawsuit.